ExperienceIsKey/ExperienceIsKey/README.md

 ## Hi👋, I'm Anubhav Dubey

 Recent grad with a Masters degree in Business Analytics with a focus in Digital Marketing from University of Colorado Boulder, Leeds School of Business.
 I have about 2 years of professional experience working as a Big Data Engineer.
-Looking for my first Data job in the U.S.

 - 🔭 I’m currently working on expanding my skills in Data Engineering and Analytics along with working with a Professor on a Project
 - 🌱 I’m currently learning Amazon Web Services and enhacing my Data Engineering skills